-The African diaspora is spread all over the 6 continents and is blessed with some of the greatest minds who have been making waves across the world.
-From entrepreneurs running multimillion companies to scientists and head of some of the most popular basketball clubs in NBA, here are some inspiring citizens of the African Diaspora you should know about.
+The African diaspora is spread all over the six continents and is blessed with some of the greatest minds who have been making waves across the world.
+From entrepreneurs running multimillion-dollar companies to scientists and GM of some of the most popular basketball clubs in the NBA, here are some inspiring citizens of the African Diaspora you should know about.

 Bertin Nahum, a native of the country of Benin, is a Beninese-French entrepreneur born on November 14, 1969, in Dakar, Senegal.
 Nahum is one of the founders and CEO of Montpellier-based Quantum Surgical.
 He founded the company initially in 2002 and is specialized in designing, developing, and marketing surgical assistance robots.
 In 2016, Quantum Surgical was sold to Zimmer Biomet.

 Bertin Nahum attended his studies in France at the National Institute of Applied Sciences, based in Lyon, where he obtained a degree in Engineering.
 He also studied Masters in Robotics at UK’s Coventry University.
 Nahum amassed valuable experience in medical engineering after he collaborated with notable surgeons.
 With this experience, Nahum decided to start creating medical technology devices to improve surgical interventions.
 In 2002, he began Medtech S.A. after winning the national innovative start-up companies contest held by the French Ministry of Higher Education and Research.